catseye/Tamsin/README.markdown

 TODO
 ----

-*   meta-circular implementation of analyzer!
-*   meta-circular implementation of compiler!
-*   meta-circular implementation of interpreter!
-*   `test compiledast`
-*   system library in its own Python module
+*   turn system library back into built-in keywords (esp. if ¶ can be used)
 *   better command-line argument parsing
-*   document/fix: how EOF can either be because past end of input, or a subsidiary production scanner returned EOF
 *   `@include` -- for the scanner, especially
 *   `$.unquote` should take left and right quotes to expect
 *   define a stringify-repr operation on terms
-*   get rid of `enc`

 ### 8-bit clean/UTF-8 ###